 A dull start will lead to a lot of people losing interest quickly and dropping your show.

-You can record multiple shows at once, or you may want to keep it restricted to just a single podcast, do whatever works the best for you.
+You can record multiple shows at once, or you may want to keep it restricted to just a single podcast and do whatever works the best for you.

 Once you have finished recording, release your shows to all the big platforms like Google Play, iTunes, etc.